michaelfester/docs/docs/guides/core/users.md

 ## Roles

-For greater control of your project’s data, you can assign **Roles** to the users in your user profiles table.
+For greater control of your project's data, you can assign **Roles** to the users in your user profiles table.
 You can then use these Roles with **Row Owner** columns to make certain records only accessible to certain users.

 {% figure src="/docs/guides/users/assigning-roles-to-users.png" caption="Setting the Role column in the User Profile screen" /%}